aldelaro5/VenusRootLoader/README.md

 #### Windows
 If you already have Visual Studio installed (with the C/C++ workload), you already have the required headers and can proceed to build.

 If you do not, you can install the SDK separately.
 The version doesn't matter, choose the latest available.
+You will also need to install the [Visual Studio build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).

 #### Linux
 While the project is already setup to support cross compilation from Linux, there's still some setup required for the Windows SDK headers to be pulled.